 4. How will new software/application and processing demands made on IT infrastructure change the physical environment?

 5. How can the SDDC combine with SDN as tool to enable enterprises to manage new data and application traffic cost-effectively, reliably and resilient?

 6. How does SDDC and Virtualized Infrastructure impact workflow change and what are the risks?

-Chairman – The Data Center Standards Subcommittee, Open-IX Association
+Chair, Data Center Standards & CEO, Open-IX Association

 George J. Cornachini